Choose language

 The Scoping document is available to view on the Planning Inspectorate website, along with all the relevant detailed appendices here.

-Informed by the Scoping responses, we are currently undertaking studies and assessments as part of the Environmental Impact Assessment (EIA) process.
-The EIA is an on-going iterative process and the assessment findings will allow us to reduce, avoid and mitigate identified environmental effects.
-The findings of the EIA will be presented within an Environmental Statement (ES) which will be one of the core application documents submitted as part of the application.
+Informed by the Scoping responses, studies and assessments were undertaken as part of the Environmental Impact Assessment (EIA) process.
+The EIA is an on-going iterative process and the assessment findings identified ways to reduce, avoid and mitigate identified environmental effects.
+The findings of the EIA are presented within an Environmental Statement (ES) which is one of the core application documents submitted as part of the application.

 • The consultation process

-Oaklands Solar Farm UK Ltd and its parent company BayWa r.e.
-UK are committed to effective public engagement and will be taking a pro-active role in undertaking pre-application consultation on the proposed project.
+BayWa r.e. are committed to effective public engagement and have been taking a pro-active role in undertaking pre-application consultation on the proposed project.

 We have been undertaking informal consultation with local stakeholders and the community on the proposals since autumn 2021.
-Meetings with local representatives have been undertaken alongside distribution of an information leaflet.
+Meetings with local representatives have been undertaken alongside distribution of information leaflets.
 All informal consultation materials are available to view on this website.

 As with all DCO applications, there is a statutory consultation process that must be undertaken, alongside informal consultation through the pre-application process.
 We are required to take account of all feedback received and submit a report to the Planning Inspectorate that demonstrates how this has been achieved.